Phala-Network/phala-docs-old/docs/basic-concept.md

 Blockchain and pRuntime are passive - they only process received messages.
 There's a bridge called `pHost` to bring messages between the blockchain and pRuntime back and forth.

-On the one hand, the bridge listen to the new block announncement from the blockchain and sync the newly finalized blocks to pRuntime.
+On the one hand, the bridge listen to the new block announcement from the blockchain and sync the newly finalized blocks to pRuntime.
 Onn the other hand, it listen to the pRuntime side effec events and write back to the blockchain.